qwertie/ecsharp/lllpg/lllpg-in-antlr-style.md

 Also note:

+- Generally speaking, Enhanced C# copies comments to your output file; however, this doesn't work inside `@{...}` blocks due to a limitation of how the whole system was designed.
+In ANTLR mode, the _entire grammar_ is inside a `@{...}` block so _none_ of the comments can be copied.

 - The `@init` clause is supported but it is not needed; the following rules are equivalent:

         rule1 @init { Action(); }: X | Y;